sepalaznik/react-pizzashop/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### npm run dev
-- Runs the app in the development mode on the port "http://localhost:3000".
+- Runs only the app in the development mode on the port "http://localhost:3000".
 For work this app need runs the fake json-server as the second process.

 ### npm run json-server
 ### npm run server
-- Runs the fake json-server for work with the build, or to test the app in development mode.
+- Runs only the fake json-server to test the app in development mode, to work server with the build, and for deploy the app.
 Open "http://localhost:3001/goods" to view it in the browser.

 ### npm run build